SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_changelog_do_not_edit_manually.md

 ## Changelog

-### Mimikatz LSASS Memory Access
+### LSASS Memory Dump
-  - 06/04/2023 - minor - Whitelisted another SourceImage as it triggered too many false positives.
+  - 06/04/2023 - minor - Rule effort has been upgraded to master considering the number of different false positives the rule can trigger.

 ### Suspicious PowerShell Invocations - Generic
   - 28/03/2023 - minor - Excluded some commonly observed false positives.